 - 1. On April 1, 2011, the Board issued a letter to interested parties initiating a consultation process to assist the Board in the development of a regulatory framework for regional planning.
 That letter also notified interested parties that cost awards would be available to eligible persons under Section 30 of the Ontario Energy Board Act, 1998 in relation to their participation in this consultation process, and that any costs awarded would be recovered from licensed rate-regulated electricity transmitters and licensed rate-regulated electricity distributors based on their respective transmission or distribution revenues (italics ours). - 2.
-The "Consultation Overview" section in the April 1, 2011 letter states that the OEB intends to employ the principle in the consultation of a "co-ordinated solution.... allowing for a consideration of broader needs and involvement by a larger set of stakeholders" (italics ours). - On May 4, 2011, the Board issued its Decision on Cost Eligibility and determined that the City of Thunder Bay was not eligible because it is the effective owner of an electricity distributor company Thunder Bay Hydro (TBH). - 4.
-The City of Thunder Bay by motion respectfully requests that the Board review and vary parts of the Decision on Cost Eligibility and exercise its discretion to order that the City of Thunder Bay is eligible for costs in this proceeding.
+The "Consultation Overview" section in the April 1, 2011 letter states that the OEB intends to employ the principle in the consultation of a "co-ordinated solution.... allowing for a consideration of broader needs and involvement by a larger set of stakeholders" (italics ours). - On May 4, 2011, the Board issued its Decision on Cost Eligibility and determined that the Town of Atikokan was not eligible because it is the effective owner of an electricity distributor Atikokan Hydro. - 4.
+The Town of Atikokan by motion respectfully requests that the Board review and vary parts of the Decision on Cost Eligibility and exercise its discretion to order that the Town of Atikokan is eligible for costs in this proceeding.